vijaysinhkamble/computer-vision/README.md

 In particular, you should always install Setuptools, Pip, and Virtualenv — they make it much easier for you to use other third-party Python libraries.
 <br />

 **Installing Python 3 on Linux**

-To see which version of Python 3 you have installed, open a command prompt and run
+To see which version of Python 3 you\'ve installed, open a command prompt and run

 ```
 python3 --version
 ```

-If you are using Ubuntu 22.04 or newer, then you can easily install Python 3.10 with the following commands:
+If you\'re using Ubuntu 22.04 or newer, then you can easily install Python 3.10 with the following commands:

 ```
 sudo apt-get update